drobb2020/django-example/README.md

 <!-- ROADMAP -->
 ## Roadmap

-* [ ] Document the django-extensions I played with
+* [X] Document the django-extensions I played with
-* [ ] Add full CRUD functionality to demonstration
+* [X] Add full CRUD functionality to demonstration
 * [ ] Add htmx to project
+* [ ] Add a CustomUser app to the project and setup login, logout, and register pages.

 See the [open issues](https://github.com/drobb2020/django-example/issues) for a list of proposed features (and known issues).